urobosim/DemoProject/README.md

 - ROS Melodic full install http://wiki.ros.org/melodic/Installation/Ubuntu
 - Unreal Engine: [Install Guide](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/), specifically [version 4.22.3](https://github.com/EpicGames/UnrealEngine/archive/refs/tags/4.22.3-release.tar.gz) (downloads the tarball)
   - Unreal requires a lot of disc space, at least 60 GB for the engine itself, and with several project even more.
 If space is scarse, remember to delete the tarball after unpacking and before building the engine.
   - **Making** the Unreal engine takes a lot of computaion time.
-Schedule it adequatly.
+Schedule it adequately.

 Check the installation of Unreal by launching the engine under `<unreal-path>/Engine/Binaries/Linux/UE4Editor`.
 Since it requires OpenGL or Vulkan, running it from a remote machine can get finicky.

 ## Importing this Demo Project
-Clone this repository and it's submodules at a location of your choice.
+Clone this repository and its submodules at a location of your choice.
 ```
 # Via SSH
 git clone --branch dev --recurse-submodules git@github.com:urobosim/DemoProject.git